Unboxed-Software/solana-course/content/nfts-with-metaplex.md

 Finished successfully
 ```

-You can also view the NFTs in the Phantom wallet by importing the `PRIVATE_KEY` from the .env file.
+You can also view the NFTs in Phantom wallet by importing the `PRIVATE_KEY` from the .env file.

 Congratulations!
 You have successfully learned how to use the Metaplex SDK to create and update NFTs.
 Now you can use this knowledge to create and update your own NFTs.